tetrapharmakon/species/_lectures/3-monoidal-structures-on-P.md

 In terms of their formal power series representation, the product corresponds to the plain *sum* of formal power series.

-In order to introduce the next construction, we need the following definition: let $X,Y$ be two sets on which a group $G$ is acting, respectively on the right and on the left.
+To introduce the next construction, we need the following definition: let $X,Y$ be two sets on which a group $G$ is acting, respectively on the right and on the left.

 We define the *equivariant product* $X\otimes_G Y$ of $X$ and $Y$ to be the set obtained as the coequaliser of the pair of maps